 This domain has an international focus both methodologically and theoretically and in relation to the work undertaken by members.

-• Lifelong learning, adult literacy, community learning and international development (supported by the UEA UNESCO Chair in Adult Literacy and Learning for Social Transformation); internationalization and HE; HE policy in the international context; minority groups and mobility.
+• Lifelong learning, adult literacy, community learning and international development (supported by the UEA UNESCO Chair in Adult Literacy and Learning for Social Transformation); internationalization and HE; HE policy in the international context; minority groups and mobility; widening participation in HE.

 The domain brings together a range of methodological and theoretical expertise that explores the broader contexts in which education, both formal and informal, takes place.
 Expertise in gender, technologies, social media, public pedagogies, multimodality and popular culture create a vibrant domain.

-• Informal learning in a range of communities & contexts; youth cultures and identities; digital and popular cultures; multimodality in poetics; e-Learning theory; public pedagogies and gender
+• Informal learning in a range of communities & contexts; youth cultures and identities; digital and popular cultures; educational futures; public pedagogies and gender